Clinical Studies Looking for Healthy Volunteers

 Brief Title: Retinal Determinants of Early Course Psychosis

 Brief Summary: Schizophrenia is a chronic disorder and is among the most highly disabling diseases in all of medicine, impacting approximately 1.5% of the population.
-This study will use novel state-of-the-art Electroretinography (ERG), Optical Coherence Tomography (OCT) and angiography (OCTA) imaging to capture retinal biomarkers that inform pathophysiology and clinical outcome in early course schizophrenia.
+This study will use novel state-of-the-art Electroretinography (ERG), Optical Coherence Tomography (OCT) and angiography (OCTA) imaging to capture retinal biomarkers that inform pathophysiology and clinical outcome in early course psychosis.
 This study is expected to have an impact on the growing consensus in psychiatry and neuro-ophthalmology that the retina provides a window into the brain that can be useful for understanding brain pathophysiology and for developing biomarkers of illness progression and possibly treatment response.

 For info regarding 2019P000815 please contact Brendan Stiltner at 617-754-1232 or bstiltne@bidmc.harvard.edu